Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Background

-Weldy serves as a Precinct 19 Captain for the Nez Perce County Democratic Party and as a volunteer on the Nez Perce County Communications Committee, according to the Latah County Democrats candidate listing.
-She announced her candidacy on January 12, 2026, making her the first Democrat to declare for the District 6 Senate seat in the 2026 cycle.
-Her campaign address is listed in Lewiston.
+Weldy serves as Precinct 19 Captain for the Nez Perce County Democratic Party and volunteers on the Nez Perce County Communications Committee.
+She announced her candidacy on January 12, 2026, as the first Democrat to declare for the District 6 Senate seat in the current cycle.

 Political Career